kyle-hensman/cluster-chat/README.md

 npm install
 ```

-## Start The Application
+# Start

-the following is a list of options on how to start the Cluster-Chat the application.
+You can start the Application with one of the following methods.

-#### NodeJS
+### 1. NodeJS
+---

 Run a single Nodejs instance of the application.